jmg2014/airlane-microservices-app/README.md

 Netflix Eureka allows microservices to register themselves at runtime.

+### Airlane-edge-service

+This is the API gateway using Zuul.

 ### Airlane-webapp

 The web application provides the main interface of the online airlane backend.
 Users are able to manage the aircrew and the destinations of the flights.